 This method is known to cause engine trouble over longer periods of time, problems as sticky valves, fouled sparks plugs, carbon deposits to name a few.
 See mixture too rich in part I of engine leaning.

 The way to achieve this without a EGT gauge is to lean the mixture until the engine start to run rough and then enrichen until it runs smooth again.
 Keep in mind to move the mixture knob slowly, you will stop the engine when you pull the knob too far out!

 Set the mixture in such a way that the leanest cylinder runs at peak EGT.
 The EGTs will be 100°F hotter than the best power method and heat damage is possible to exhaust valves.
 The engine will produce some 4% less power and fuel consumption will be 14% lower than with best power.
 CHTs are approaching the highest values here.

-The engine is now run on a chemically correct mixture, stoichiometric, and the fuel burn is at it hottest.
-EGTs and CHT are both peaking.
+The engine is now run with a chemically correct mixture, aka stoichiometric, and the fuel burn is at it hottest.
+EGTs and CHT are both peaking too.